digitalfabrik/opendrift-leeway-webgui/README.md

 # About

-This is a little Django web application that does an [OpenDrift](https://github.com/OpenDrift/opendrift) [Leeway](https://opendrift.github.io/choosing_a_model.html) simulation with a set of provided parameters via a web form.
-The result is sent to a user via e-mail.
+This projects provides a web service for [OpenDrift](https://github.com/OpenDrift/opendrift) [Leeway](https://opendrift.github.io/choosing_a_model.html) simulations.
+The goal is to support Search and Rescue operations with drift simulations of persons in water and boats based on sea currents and wind.
+Simulations can be managed with a web interface or REST API.
+E-mail can be used to start simulations and receive the result in low bandwidth environments.
+It is also possible to integrate the service into other tools via the API and webhooks for finished simulations.
+The results are provided as images (map) and GeoJSON (particle drift trajectories).

-This is an experimental tool to help Search and Rescue operations.
-An experimental service is available at [leeway.tuerantuer.org](https://leeway.tuerantuer.org).
+It is possible to use the service at [leeway.tuerantuer.org](https://leeway.tuerantuer.org).

 Sample output from the leeway tool (100 points, 1km radius, south of Lampedusa):